skasproject/skas/docsite/docs/dex.md

 The modifications are the following:

-- The `skAuth.extraEnv` subsection inject the secret value as an environment variable in the container.
+- The `skAuth.extraEnv` subsection injects the secret value as an environment variable in the container.
-- the `skAuth.exposure.external.services.identity.clients[0].secret` fetch its value through this environment variable.
+  The `skAuth.exposure.external.services.identity.clients[0].secret` fetches its value through this environment variable.

-> Most of the values provided by the helm chart ends up inside a configMap, which is then loaded by the SKAS executable.
-The environment variable interpolation occurs during this load.
+> _Most of the values provided by the Helm chart end up inside a `configMap`, which is then loaded by the SKAS executable.
+The environment variable interpolation occurs during this load._

 ### DEX deployment

-And here is the modified values file for DEX deployment
+Here is the modified values file for DEX deployment:

 ??? abstract "values.dex.yaml"